raadlak/raadlak.github.io/TimeSeries.md

 z-score is a lossless transformation, which means you will not lose information such as its distribution (shape of data) or the relationship between the observation.

-hortcoming- It is a parameteric statistical method, since it assumes a gaussian distribution.
+**Shortcoming** - It is a parameteric statistical method, since it assumes a gaussian distribution.
 In case the data is not normal then we will use modified z-score.

 ```python